Sol (Roman mythology): Connection to emperors

 According to the Historia Augusta, Elagabalus, the teenaged Severan heir, adopted the name of his deity and brought his cult image from Emesa to Rome.
 Once installed as emperor, he neglected Rome's traditional State deities and promoted his own as Rome's most powerful deity.
 This ended with his murder in 222.
 The Historia Augusta equates the deity Elagabalus with Jupiter and Sol: fuit autem Heliogabali vel Iovis vel Solis sacerdos, "He was also a priest of Heliogabalus, or Jove, or Sol".
 While this has been seen as an attempt to import the Syrian sun god to Rome, the Roman cult of Sol had existed in Rome at least since the early Republic.

 As the Cult of Sol grew and Sol took on attributes of other deities, Sol began to be used as a way to display imperial power.
 The radiate crown shown on some emperor's portraits on coins minted in the 3rd century was associated with Sol, and may have been influenced by earlier depictions of Alexander the Great.
 Some coins minted in the 4th century depict Sol on one side.
 Constantine I wore the "radiate crown" though some argue that it was intended to represent the "Holy Nails" and not Sol.

 Identification with other deities

-Sol was most notably identified with Phoebus Apollo; such equation famously occurs in Varro and Ovid.
-The Greek assimilation of Apollo and Helios was already established in Rome by the end of the republic.

 Various Roman philosophers speculated on the nature of the sun, without arriving at any consensus.
 A typical example is Nigidius, a scholar of the 1st century BCE.
 His works have not survived, but writing five centuries later, Macrobius reports that Nigidius argued that Sol was to be identified with Janus and that he had a counterpart, Jana, who was Luna.
 As such, they were to be regarded as the highest of the gods, receiving their sacrifices before all the others.
 Such speculations appear to have been restricted to an erudite elite and had no impact on the well-attested cult of Sol as independent deity: No ancient source aside from Macrobius mentions the equation of Sol with Janus.